Celo Dollar Price Hits $1.00 on Top Exchanges (CUSD)

 - Kitty Inu (KITTY) traded 1.9% higher against the dollar and now trades at $95.84 or 0.00338062 BTC.

-Celo Dollar’s genesis date was June 28th, 2020.
-Celo Dollar’s total supply is 57,241,566 tokens and its circulating supply is 43,118,719 tokens.
+Celo Dollar launched on June 28th, 2020.
+Celo Dollar’s total supply is 57,241,566 tokens and its circulating supply is 43,189,822 tokens.
 Celo Dollar’s official Twitter account is @celoorg and its Facebook page is accessible here.
 The Reddit community for Celo Dollar is https://reddit.com/r/celo and the currency’s Github account can be viewed here.
-The official website for Celo Dollar is celo.org.
+Celo Dollar’s official website is celo.org.

 ***The official Celo Dollar ticker is “CUSD” and trades under that name on all the exchanges where it has been listed. ***”

-It is usually not possible to buy alternative cryptocurrencies such as Celo Dollar directly using U.S. dollars.
-Investors seeking to acquire Celo Dollar should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Celo Dollar using one of the exchanges listed above.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Celo Dollar directly using US dollars.
+Investors seeking to acquire Celo Dollar should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, GDAX or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Celo Dollar using one of the exchanges listed above.

 Receive News & Updates for Celo Dollar Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Celo Dollar and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.